BROOKWOOD 1914-1918 MEMORIAL

 In 1917, an area of land in Brookwood Cemetery (The London Necropolis) was set aside for the burial of men and women of the forces of the Commonwealth and Americans, who had died, many of battle wounds, in the London district.

 This site was further extended to accommodate the Commonwealth casualties of the Second World War.
-There is a large Royal Air Forces section in the south-east corner of the cemetery (which also contains the graves of Czech and American airmen who served with the Royal Air Force) and the Air Forces shelter building nearby houses the register of the names of those buried in the section.
+There is a large Royal Air Forces section in the south-east corner of the cemetery (which also contains the graves of Czechoslovak and American airmen who served with the Royal Air Force) and the Air Forces shelter building nearby houses the register of the names of those buried in the section.
 A plot in the west corner of the cemetery contains approximately 2,400 Canadian graves of the Second World War including those of 43 men who died of wounds following the Dieppe Raid in August 1942.
 The Canadian Records building, which was a gift of the Canadian government, houses a reception room for visitors and other offices.

-In addition to the Commonwealth plots, the cemetery also contains French, Polish, Czech, Belgian and Italian sections, and a number of war graves of other nationalities all cared for by the Commission.
+In addition to the Commonwealth plots, the cemetery also contains French, Polish, Czechoslovak, Belgian and Italian sections, and a number of war graves of other nationalities all cared for by the Commission.
 The American Military Cemetery is the responsibility of the American Battle Monuments Commission.

 Brookwood Military Cemetery now contains 1,601 Commonwealth burials of the First World War and 3,476 from the Second World War.
 Of the Second World War burials 5 are unidentified, 3 being members of the R.A.F. and 2 being members of the R.C.A.F.